paul-ollis/vim-vpe/docs/guide/first-steps.rst

     vpe.vim.options.keywordprg            # 'man -s'

 The conversion is performed assuming that the byte value is encoded as UTF-8.
-Decoding errors are ignore.
+Decoding errors are ignored.

 Note that this is one example where the `Vim` class chooses to behave slightly differently to the ``vim`` module.
 Sensible, automatic conversion between bytes and strings is a general rule followed by VPE.
-The advantages of this approach are believed to greatly outweigh the minor incompatibilities.
+The advantages of this approach are considered to outweigh the minor incompatibilities.

 Type specific behaviour